 The Croff Board consists of Gerald L. Jensen, Richard H. Mandel Jr., Harvey Fenster, and Julian D. Jensen.
 The fifth Director, Dilworth Nebeker, resigned, and a replacement has not been elected.
+Mr. Edwin Peiker did not stand for reelection at the annual meeting in 2006, and Mr. Harvey Fenster was elected as his replacement.
 Each director will serve until the next annual meeting of shareholders, or until his successor is duly elected and qualified.
 The Company has no knowledge of any arrangements or understandings between directors or any other person pursuant to which any person was or is to be nominated or elected to the office of director of the Company.
 The following is provided with respect to each officer and director of the Company as of March 1, 2007: